Upgrading Always On Availability Group Replica Instances

 Wait until synchronization state is SYNCHRONIZED

-Fail over the availability group to the remote site
+Fail over the availability group to the secondary replica on the remote site

-Fail over the availability group to the primary site
+Fail over the availability group back to the primary site

 Change the commit mode to asynchronous commit